ElMehdiBen/BenRepository/README.md

-# El Mehdi Benyoussef, Product Lead Data Scientist @ The Good Data Factory | PhD Researcher, Rabat, Morocco
+# El Mehdi Benyoussef : Product Lead Data Scientist @ The Good Data Factory | PhD Researcher, Rabat, Morocco

 Driven by curiosity, having hands on experience in solving real life problems using statistical analysis, machine learning and data visualization.
 Experienced Doctoral Researcher with a demonstrated history of working in the information technology and services industry.
 Skilled in Python, Data Engineering...